firatcansahin/wordpress-current-year-shortcode/README.md

-# wordpress-current-year-shortcode
+# To show the current year on the screen in Wordpress.
-To show the current year on the screen in Wordpress.
+It can be used for the date in the copyright area, especially for websites designed with Wordpress.

 # For the functions.php file: